jakelangham/kestrel/paper/paper.md

 simple initial volumes of material (such as cubes and cylinders) can be specified via an input file.

-In deriving Eqs.\ \eqref{eq:governing eqs 1}--\eqref{eq:governing eqs 4},
+In deriving Eqs.\ \eqref{eq:governing eqs 1}--\eqref{eq:governing eqs 4}, some
-some physical assumptions are made that simplify our model compared to similar codes, such as the neglect of interstitial pressure between sediment particles and the assumption that the sediment is composed of particles that are all roughly the same size.
+physical assumptions are made that simplify our model compared to some of the similar codes cited above, such as the neglect of interstitial pressure between sediment particles and the assumption that the sediment is composed of particles that are all roughly the same size.
 Conversely, we include the effects of morphodynamics, which not all codes support.
-The reasoning for these choices is twofold: (1) to simplify the problem for modellers wishing to simulate flows, without compromising the most essential flow physics and (2) in order to focus on making some technical advances for morphodynamic models, which are particular to our code and detailed in @Langham:2023.
+The reasoning for these choices is
+twofold: (1) to simplify the problem for modellers wishing to conduct simulations, without compromising the most essential flow physics and (2) in order to focus on making some important technical advances for morphodynamic models, which are particular to our code and detailed by @Langham:2023.
 These include improvements to standard numerical schemes, a careful treatment of the effects of the basal geometry and a regularisation that ensures the model is well-posed as an initial value problem.

 Despite the relative simplicity of our approach, morphodynamic simulations involve many free parameters, which are not all directly measurable for real